piersolenski/wtf.nvim/README.md

 ## 🚀 Usage

-`wtf.nvim` works by sending the line's diagnostic messages along with contextual information (such as the code, filetype and severity level) to various differing sources you can configure.
+`wtf.nvim` works by sending the line's diagnostic messages along with contextual information (such as the offending code, file type and severity level) to various sources you can configure.

-Whenever you have an hint, warning or error in an LSP enabled environment, invoke a command on that line:
+To use it, whenever you have an hint, warning or error in an LSP enabled environment, invoke a command anywhere on that line:

 | User Command | Purpose |
 | -- | -- |